elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/hugo-website-tutorial-how-to-create-a-hugo-website-from-scratch.md

 ### Hugo Archetypes Directory

 Archetypes are basically your predefined frontmatter files that are used when you are creating new pages with Hugo.
 Many developers will use `hugo new` to create new content files and Hugo will pull from the archetypes to structure the markdown page.
 The config file is the site configuration module.
 This is where you put the global variables and configurations for your Hugo static site.
-This will hold your default title, meta description, and menus for your website.
+This will hold your default title, meta Description, and menus for your website.
 Content is where we hold our markdown files and is generally the layout of your website.
 This might have directories named "blog", "about-us", "services" and so on.

 ### Hugo Data Directory